|Applying to ECU Language Academy

 Please note that U.S. immigration rules and regulations state that full-time studies using a B-1/2 (tourist visa) or an F-2 (dependent of F-1) visa are not allowed.

 In order to have an I-20 - Certificate of Eligibility for Nonimmigrant (F-1) Student status issued, international students are also required to submit the Confidential Financial Information Form together with documents showing that they have sufficient financial resources to fund their education in the US.
-If you are applying for Spring Session 1 in 2012 or any session after that date, please refer to this Confidential Financial Information Form.
 For more information on the cost of attendance and the fee for the I-20, please review the Fees and Payment page.